marmelab/pentago-symfony/Readme.md

 ## Database persistance

 We are using a postgres image to run locally our database.
-You can access to Adminer on [localhost:8081](http://localhost:8081) and entering informations given in the `.env` file.
+You can access to Adminer on [localhost:8081](http://localhost:8081) and entering credentials from the `.env.local` file.

 > Do not using .env to store your personal credentials because it's git tracked.